bison--/DICraft/README.md

 # DICraft

-Convert DICOM files into voxel/pixelcloud and edit in Minecraft style.
+Convert DICOM files into voxel/pixelcloud and edit them Minecraft style.

 # DISCLAIMER

-This *"program"* is under **heavy** development and it is NOT guranteet,
-that these instructions always fit the actual behavior!
+This *"program"* is under **heavy** development and it is NOT guaranteed that these instructions always fit the actual behavior!